ONSdigital/gdhi-adj/README.md

 itself naturally averages out local extremes, leading to smaller measured differences between neighbouring areas.

-Crucially, **unlike the "noisy-shares" problem** -- which introduces statistical artifacts that the `gdhi-adj` pipeline is designed to correct -- this smoothing is an unavoidable consequence of the apportionment methodology and the limits of the available proxy data.
+Crucially, **unlike the "noisy-shares" problem** -- which introduces statistical artefacts that the `gdhi-adj` pipeline is designed to correct -- this smoothing is an unavoidable consequence of the apportionment methodology and the limits of the available proxy data.